AIRMEC/HECTOR/README.md

 - a "split" column with values either training or validation

 ## Nesting the im4MEC model
-For [im4MEC](https://github.com/AIRMEC/im4MEC/), we use the the im4MEC.py codebase and the checkpoint needs to be reported in --checkpoint_model_molecular, as well as other information related to the model architecture.
+For [im4MEC](https://github.com/AIRMEC/im4MEC/), we use the the im4MEC.py codebase and the checkpoint needs to be reported in `--checkpoint_model_molecular`, as well as other information related to the model architecture.
 This bit is optional and can be removed or replaced by another categorical risk factor for instance.

 ## Training HECTOR

-Any architectural parameter of HECTOR can be changed in the hparam_sets list of the train.py code with the correct hp index.
+Any architectural parameter of HECTOR can be changed in the hparam_sets list of the `train.py` code with the correct hp index.
 The following command can be subsequently used.
-Code related to metric computation and tensorboard log can be found in utils.py.
+Code related to metric computation and tensorboard log can be found in `utils.py`.
 Model is trained on training split and evaluated after each epoch on validation as defined in the csv file.

 ```sh
 python train.py \